Ubax/a11y-kata/2-tools/README.md

 # 2. Accessibility tools

+TODO: Rewrite the introduction

+TODO: Combine 2 and 3.
+Change order.
+First testing then tools.

 In this part of the kata you will learn how to use tools that:

 - simulate different types of disabilities